Proofme-id/Documentation/sdk/reader/example_usage.md

     ...
 ```

+### Error codes by scanNfc
+#### USER_CANCELED
+The user canceled the NFC popover

+#### SYSTEM_RESOURCE_UNAVAILABLE
+The device has an open session of the NFC or is overheated

+#### SESSION_TIMEOUT
+The device has 60 seconds total to complete the NFC scan or either 20 seconds in one session without a retry (because of disconnect of the chip).
+If either one of these exceed, the timeout will kick in

 ### Helper functions to convert DG1 and DG2 to readable values
 So whenever we are done reading the NFC we receive the datagroups in a number list format.
 For converting it to a readable format: